Azure/Azure-Sentinel/Playbooks/Get-SentinelAlertsEvidence/readme.md

 4. fill the above information:<br>
 - Azure Sentinel Workspace Name<br>
 - Azure Sentinel Workspace resource group name<br>
+- number of event you want to bring(default value is 10 last events )<br>

 4. Once the playbook is deployed, Modify the “Run query and list results” actions and point it to your Azure sentinel workspace.<br>
 5. Next, configure the "send event" actions to use your Event Hub that created earlier.<br>